Svanteberg/DeepLearningCourse_UMU/Lab1/README.md

   5. Evaluation of the network by confusion matrix and testing prediction capability of manually drawn figures.
   6. Visualization of the activations.

-Below is an illustration of the GUI, using an example of training a network.

 ### Preparing data before starting using the GUI